- Sample the regional cuisine of Colombia's capital city, Bogotá

 - Embark on a high-altitude trek through Los Nevados National Park

-- Relax in thermal pools outside Manizales, in Colombia's Zona Cafetera
+- Relax in thermal pools outside Manizales in the Zona Cafetera

 - Tour the city of Medellín on foot and by cable car